danielrhodeswarp/family-foto-flipper/README.md

 # family-foto-flipper
-Sort photos into folders ordered by year and month (and optionally day)
+Laravel Artisan command to sort photos into folders ordered by year and month (and optionally day).
+It picks up the photo file's Exif metadata and / or the file's modification date.